fosterbrereton/forest-svg-docs/forest_intro.md

 <img class='svg-img' src='{{site.baseurl}}/svg/t_insert_before.svg'/>

 becomes the following.
-Note that the iterator $I$ is unchanged:
+Again, note that original iterator $I$ is unchanged after the call:

 <img class='svg-img' src='{{site.baseurl}}/svg/t_insert_after.svg'/>

-In this case insert returns `{Clast, L}`.
+In this case `insert` returns `{Clast, L}`.
 Trailing edge insertion can be used to repeatedly "push back" children of $N$.
 To repeatedly "push front" children of $N$, use the resulting iterator of `insert` as the next insertion position.

 ## Forest Traversal